phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## Information
+#### check-tests  [Test]
+This option will perform a check on one or more test profiles to determine if there have been any vendor changes to the filename, filesize, url location, md5 and sha256 checksums.

 #### info  [Test | Suite | OpenBenchmarking ID | Test Result]
 This option will show details about the supplied test, suite, virtual suite, or result file.